 Dan Olds, who founded Gabriel Consulting Group more than a decade ago, has joined OrionX.
 An important part of the OrionX magic is the ability to understand technologies, the competitive landscape, and customer needs.
 We put a lot of effort into that.
 That is what clients need to connect products to customers, and to meet […]

 The Internet of Things (IoT) marketplace is expected to run into the trillions of dollars during the next 5 years.
 Gartner estimates 6.4 billion devices will be part of the Internet of Things this year.
-And they project $3 trillion of endpoint spending by the year 2020.
-In our 2016 predictions blog, we said “If you […]
+And they project $3 trillion of endpoint spending by the year 2020. [updated link] Gartner estimates 5.8 billion IoT endpoints […]

 Here at OrionX.net, we are fortunate to work with tech leaders across several industries and geographies, serving markets in Mobile, Social, Cloud, and Big Data (including Analytics, Cognitive Computing, IoT, Machine Learning, Semantic Web, etc.), and focused on pretty much every part of the “stack”, from chips to apps and everything in between.
 Doing this […]

 Data is good.
-Big Data is bigger, but what does it take to make it better?
+Big Data is big, but what does it take to make it good?
 All else being equal, it’s better to have data and dismiss it than not have it and miss out.
 No data, and you’re driving blind.
 But too much data, and you might as well be driving blind.
 Sensory overload! […]

 Last week, in Part 1 of this two-part blog, we looked at trends in Big Data and analytics, and started to touch on the relationship with HPC (High Performance Computing).
 In this week’s blog we take a look at the usage of Big Data in HPC and what commercial and HPC Big Data environments have in […]